-- 3. There should be polices in place for documentation, regular review, evaluation and updating of the privacy and security policies and practices. - c.
-Records of Processing Activities.
+- a.
+Compliance Officers.
+Any natural or juridical person or other body involved in the processing of personal data shall designate an individual or individuals who shall be accountable for ensuring compliance with applicable laws and regulations for protection of data privacy and security.
+These accountable officers may be a compliance officer, privacy officer, information officer or a data protection officer, provided that the officer or officers so designated shall manage the privacy and security aspect in the different areas of the operations, and shall plan, implement and evaluate policies and programs for data privacy and security. - b.
+Accountability and Transparency.
 Any natural or juridical person or other body involved in the processing of personal data shall sufficiently describe its data processing system, and identify duties and responsibilities of those who will have access to personal data.
-Records should include: - 1.
-Information about the purpose of processing of personal data, including any intended future processing or data sharing; - 2.
-A description of the categories of data subjects and of the categories of personal data, and categories of recipients of personal data; - 3.
-General information about the data flow within the organization, from the time of collection, processing, retention and time limits for disposal or erasure of personal data; - 4.
-A general description of the organizational, physical and technical security measures in place; - 5.
-The name and contact details of the controller and, where applicable, the joint controller, the controller's representative and the compliance officer or any other individual or individuals accountable for ensuring compliance with applicable laws and regulations for protection of data privacy and security. - d.
-Management of Human Resources.
-Any natural or juridical person or other entity involved in the processing of personal data shall have the responsibility of selecting and supervising its employees, agents or representatives, particularly those who will have access to personal data.
+The privacy policy should include: - 1.
+Information about the purpose of collection and processing of personal data, including purpose of any intended future processing, data sharing, access or disclosure; - 2.
+Information about the data flow within the organization, from the time of collection, processing, retention and disposal of personal data; - 3.
+A description of data processing system and the physical and technical security measures being implemented at every stage of processing; - 4.
+A governance and accountability structure for the processing of personal data, which shall identify the duties and responsibilities of those directly involved in the processing of personal data, including identification of the compliance officer or any other individual or individuals accountable for ensuring compliance with applicable laws and regulations for protection of data privacy and security.